CozyPlantlady/hangman-game/README.md

 ### Not fixed

-When replayed, needs to fetch a new word. and clean the guessed letters.
+When replayed, needs to fetch a new word. and clean up the list of the guessed letters.

+When getting a random word, needs to pick a word from list.
+Currently only picking a random letter.

 All found issues fixed.